 While not quite as technical a jacket as others we tested, we appreciate the warmth and good fit of the Marmot Moblis.

-When it came to wind, this jacket was a champ.
+When it comes to wind, this jacket is a champ.
 One of only four fully windproof models in our review, the Moblis is a welcome friend for chilly adventures.
 However, this level of excellence did not extend to its water resistance.
 During our water test (which involved getting in the shower while wearing each jacket), the Moblis got soaked through next to the zipper and around the waist quickly.
 The material seemed to pull water in more than repel it.

 The bonded ripstop nylon exterior of the Moblis seemed to suck water in more than repel it.
 You can see it soaked into the surface on the left, and bleeding through to the interior on the right.

 Despite this issue, we still scored the Moblis generously because it provides excellent windproofing and warmth.
-When hiking on icy days with blowing snow and cycling in frigid temperatures we were able to stay comfortable and insulated.
+When hiking on icy days with blowing snow and cycling in frigid temperatures, we stayed comfortable and insulated.
 This just isn't the jacket to bring if rain is predicted, though it's easy enough to pack a hardshell if you're expecting any.

 The Moblis did great on a very windy hike up to St. Mary's Glacier in Colorado.